wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 MSHR as an event buffer.
 These requests are inserted into the MSHR, possibly serialized with existing requests on the same address, and expect to be serviced just like a normal request.

+Lastly, the MSHR is also essential for implementing atomic instructions.
+It allows a request to temporarily fail on a locked cache block just because the block is under the protection of an atomic instruction, even if the tag array lookup indicates a cache hit.
+In this case, the failing request will also be inserted into the MSHR, and retried at a later cycle.